broadwayinc/ai-wrapper/README.md

 Open `index.html` in your browser.
 All pages initialize the `skapi-js` library and handle login state.
 Use the sign up form to create an account, then log in to access the chat page.

-Select a target language from the drop-down menu above the input box, type your text, and the app will display the translation.
+Select a target language (Spanish, French, German, Japanese, Chinese, Korean or Portuguese) from the drop-down menu above the input box, type your text, and the app will display the translation.
 Messages are forwarded to OpenAI's API using Skapi's `clientSecretRequest` with the client secret name `gpt`.